 Cashion wrote in his book First Dooowwwnnn… and Life to Go, that when he was a line judge, he called a Lynn Swann toe-tapping catch on the sideline incomplete.
 Pittsburgh Steelers coach Chuck Noll ran to Javie instead of Cashion and prevailed on the veteran to overrule the younger Cashion.

 Javie assured Noll that Cashion was a good official and the incomplete call would stand.
 Several plays later, the Steelers were in the red zone and there was a timeout.
 Cashion asked what Javie saw on the Swann play.
-Javie said he had a incomplete pass and Cashion asked Javie why he didn’t overrule the call.
+Javie said he had a catch and Cashion asked Javie why he didn’t overrule the call.
 “If I had taken it away from you in front of Noll,” Javie said, “then he would think his hollering at me is what instigated the reversal of the call.
 He would have gotten the call changed by being loud and volatile and that’s not the way we do things.”

 He did add that if the call had been in the end zone instead of in front of the Pittsburgh bench, he would have overruled Cashion.